frnsys/wharf/readme.md

 1. Creates a base Docker image with Ansible and SSH installed, and runs a script at `/usr/share/start.sh` (if you want to, for example, start a Flask application, you should create your own `start.sh` and use Ansible to overwrite the default one)
 2. Creates a container with the specified `<APP NAME>`, then exposes its SSH port to port 8888 on the host machine
 3. Uses the specified `<APP PLAYBOOK>` to deploy to the host machine's port 8888 (i.e. to the Docker container)
-4. Unbinds the container's SSH port from the host's port 8888 and binds port 8000 (assumed port your service is running on) to the specified app port
+4. Unbinds the container's SSH port from the host's port 8888 and binds port 8000 (assumed port your service is running on) to the specified `<APP PORT>`
-5. Setup nginx (w/ HTTPS/SSL) for the specified domain name, passing traffic to the specified app port
+5. Setup nginx (w/ HTTPS/SSL) for the specified domain name, passing traffic to the specified `<APP PORT>`